megoth/es6app/contents/intro.md

 template: slide.jade
 ---

 In this workshop we'll build _this application_ - a presentation app with the possibility of asking for help.
-The creation process is divided intro three sections
+The creation process is divided intro three sections:

 ## Setup